-In response to the growth and expansion of Oman as a competitive global economic hub under the leadership of Sultan Qaboos, the government strives to represent, support and protect the interests of the business community.
-Politics in Oman take place in a framework of an absolute monarchy whereby the Sultan of Oman is the head of state and the head of government.
-Oman has strong laws and regulations, which are constantly amended to provide a flexible and up to date legal framework to do business in.
+In response to the growth and expansion of Oman as a competitive global economic hub under the leadership of Sultan Haitham, the government strives to represent, support and protect the interests of the business community.
+Politics in Oman take place in a framework of an absolute monarchy, whereby the Sultan of Oman is the head of state and the head of government.
+Oman has strong laws and regulations, which are constantly amended to provide a flexible and up-to-date legal framework to do business in.

 According to international indices, Oman is one of the most developed and stable countries in the Arab world.
 The country’s political and social fabric is very strong and the government’s focus is on social and economic growth and development.

 Besides oil and gas, which is the main source of income for the government of Oman, Oman is progressively developing the sectors of fisheries, agriculture and mining as other sources of income and encourages foreign investors to invest in those fields.
-The government of Oman is making huge investments in a public transportation network including a railway project to connect Oman with the other GCC member states providing another option for the movement of people and goods between Gulf States.
+The government of Oman is making huge investments in a public transportation network, including a railway project to connect Oman with the other GCC member states, providing another option for the movement of people and goods between the Gulf States.

-There are a number of different options to consider when establishing a business in Oman.
+There are several different options to consider when establishing a business in Oman.
 Expats should choose the option that best suits their needs.